 Recently, many experts have recommended that you stay more aggressively invested in stocks later in your life.
 Warren Buffet has even suggested investing 90% in stocks (and only 10% in bonds) into retirement.

-US vs International Equity
+Allocation of US vs International Equity

 Is 75% in US equities and 25% in international equities the right split?

-Generally, supporters of this view believe you need a smaller percentage of money invested in international equities.
+Naturally, supporters of this view believe you need a smaller percentage of money invested in international equities.
 Say, between 0-20%.

 On the other hand, you have experts who believe you should market weight your stock portfolio to match the larger global economy.
 This would mean investing as much as 40% of your equity portfolio in international stocks because international companies make up around 40% of the global economy.